simolus3/drift/drift_flutter/README.md

 `getApplicationDocumentsDirectory()` from `package:path_provider` as the folder to store databases.
 Inside that folder, a `$name.sqlite` file is used for the database.
+To use a custom path, the `DriftNativeOptions.databasePath` parameter can be used.

 On the web, [drift's web support](https://drift.simonbinder.eu/web/) is used to open the database.